What's Stopping Georgia Organizers from Building a Massive New Black City

 These losses have exacerbated racial inequality in an area that was found, in a landmark 2013 study, to be one of the nation’s worst for economic upward mobility.
 All of these new cities, The Atlanta Journal-Constitution wrote in 2015, “have become mostly white islands of safety and affluence.
 What’s remaining is heavily black [and] less well-off.”

-Given that many of the people in South Dekalb work and shop in North Dekalb where the business clusters are, the south is, in some ways, subsidizing the lifestyles of people living in the north.
+Given that many of the people in South DeKalb work and shop in North DeKalb where the business clusters are, the south is, in some ways, subsidizing the lifestyles of people living in the north.

 Economic development would be the Greenhaven priority if Rice can successfully get the proposal on the ballot this year.
-Part of Rice’s presentation at the Greenhaven headquarters that Thursday night included an appeal from Ron Bivens, a local businessman who once opposed municipalization.
-He came around, however, after he found he couldn’t get the county to bite on any of his economic plans for South Dekalb.
+Part of Rice’s presentation at the Greenhaven headquarters that Thursday night included an appeal from Ron Bivins, a local businessman who once opposed municipalization.
+He came around, however, after he found he couldn’t get the county to bite on any of his economic plans for South DeKalb.
 Those plans included pitching Amazon to set up its new headquarters there and also possibly a new Major League Baseball team and stadium, since the Atlanta Braves took its facilities out of Atlanta to a northern suburb in Cobb County.

 Listening from the audience, Evan Anderson, a young black man who lives not far from the Greenhaven office, said that those economic prospects sounded great, but he had concerns about how they’d change his neighborhood and cause displacement.

-Note: CORRECTION: This article has been updated to clarify that, according to their web campaign, NAG fears their property values, not property taxes, could decrease if Greenhaven becomes a city.
-It has also been updated to clarify the nature of Ed Williams’ objections to Greenhaven.